aws-samples/lambda-refarch-imagerecognition/src/react-frontend/README.md

-This project was built on react and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built on React and on top of https://github.com/aws-samples/amplify-photo-gallery-workshop

 ## Running locally